Port of Immingham: Construction and opening, 1906–1912

 The first dry dock was constructed adjacent parallel west of the entrance lock 740 by 56 ft long by wide, operated by Humber Commercial Railway and Dock Co. subsidiary the Humber Graving Dock & Engineering Co.
 East of the entrance lock was constructed the Dock Offices, built in an Arts and Crafts influenced style, with a Mansard roof encompassing dormer windows.

 The south quay of the dock was entirely equipped for coal export, with seven coal hoists, with capacity of 400 tons per hour.
 Extensive sidings were built mainly to the south of the dock, with inbound storage available for 8,000 (loaded) coal wagons, and outbound storage for 3,500 wagons.
 The north-western arm was initially built as a timber pond, with adjacent rail sidings.
 Coal hoists were hydraulically powered, supplied by gravity sidings carried across sidings by ferro-concrete bridges built by the Yorkshire Hennebique Contracting Company (Leeds).
 Six of the hoists were supplied by W.G.
 Armstrong Whitworth and Company; the seventh, a movable hoist was supplied by Tannet, Walker and Company (Leeds).
 The north quay of the south-western arm was used for pig iron handling, and was equipped with ten movable cranes from Armstrong Whitworth of lifting capacity of 5 or 3 tons, and a fixed crane with lifting capacity of up to 50 tons.
 Further cranes from Cowans, Sheldon & Company (Carlisle) were supplied for the transit sheds.

 Much of the dock equipment was power via hydraulic power, whilst electrical power transmission was used for lighting, railway signalling, pumping equipment for the graving dock, and other purposes, including conveyor motors in the grain silo.
 For both purposes a power station, 188.5 by 104.5 ft in ground plan was erected on the dock estate west of the main lock entrance.
 Steam was supplied by eight 30 by 8.5 ft long by wide Lancashire boilers at 180 psi – both hydraulic pumping and electrical generator plant was supplied by the same boilers, connected on a ring steam main.
 Hydraulic power was supplied via four pairs of horizontal condensing steam engines, with cylinder diameters of 24 and 44 in with 36 in stroke, each capable of pumping 700 impgal per minute at 800 psi to two 36 ft stroke accumulators.
 Most of the hydraulic machinery was supplied by W.G.
 Armstrong Whitworth and Company.
-Electrical power was provided via Curtis type steam turbines-alternatos of 250 kW (two machines), 500 kW, and 1500 kW; supplying 6,000 V which was stepped down to 320 V to drive rotary converters; distribution of power was via a 3-phase 6,600 V supply to substations on the dock estate, containing rotary converters supplying 460 V DC.
+Electrical power was provided via Curtis type steam turbines-alternators of 250 kW (two machines), 500 kW, and 1500 kW; supplying 6,000 V which was stepped down to 320 V to drive rotary converters; distribution of power was via a 3-phase 6,600 V supply to substations on the dock estate, containing rotary converters supplying 460 V DC.
 The electrical network included a substation halfway between Grimsby and Immingham supplying the Grimsby District Light Railway with 530 V DC; as well as a 1,200 kW 460 V supply via overhead electrical cable to the Grimsby Docks.
 Most of the electrical equipment was supplied by British Thomson-Houston.